zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

     ![](images/2-3-6-create-source.png " ")

-7. Return to [Task 2](#Task2:EditingTheRESTSourceDataProfile) and follow the same steps for the Search Movies source to edit the data profile and create a POSTER_URL column.
+7. Return to [Task 4](#Task4:EditingTheRESTSourceDataProfile) and follow the same steps for the Search Movies source to edit the data profile and create a POSTER_URL column.

 ## Stuck?
 Download the Application Here
-Stuck on a step or struggling with the lab?
+Stuck on a step or struggling with the task?
 You can download a copy of the Movies Watchlist application through Lab 2 and follow the instructions below to import it into your Oracle APEX workspace.

-- [Click here](./files/lab2.sql) to download a copy of the app at the end of Lab 2.
+- [Click here](./files/lab2.sql) to download a copy of the app at the end of Lab 4.

-- You can import Lab 2 to your APEX workspace by clicking **Import** in the App Builder home page and following the wizard steps.
+- You can import Lab 4 to your APEX workspace by clicking **Import** in the App Builder home page and following the wizard steps.

 - Once the application is installed, you will need to update the API key for both the Popular Movies and Search Movies REST data sources.